nabayousuf27/restful-apis-learning/README.md

 > ✅ REST best practice: use **nouns** for endpoints instead of verbs.
  Created Quora Post
  to add new post delete post or modify post.
+Made Quora post using rest apis to add, delete, or modify post